mikeymischief/mikeymischief.github.io/_posts/2021-06-27-mh2-cube-draft.md

 > "Who says blue isn't strong?!"

-The top 2 deck were primarily blue quelling thoughts that blue is only a supporting color.
+The top 2 decks were primarily blue, quelling thoughts that blue is only a "supporting" color.
 I've always had faith, as I try to play blue when I can, but I always play what the packs dictate.

 |       | Mikey | Gerf  | Jeddy | Brian |
 |-------|-------|-------|-------|-------|